-Please see your healthcare provider to ensure you are supplementing with the right amount of iron if needed.
-Early assessment and a personalised supplementation using the minimum dose to adequately prevent iron deficiency is preferable.
+Please see your healthcare provider to ensure you are supplementing with the right amount and form of iron and important co-factors that improve absorption.

-How can I ensure I have optimal iron levels before pregnancy without iron supplementation?
+How can I ensure I have optimal iron levels before and during pregnancy?

 Increase your concurrent intake of foods that will improve iron absorption - such as animal protein and vitamin C-rich fruits and vegetables (e.g. steak and broccoli).

-Decrease your concurrent intake of iron inhibitors – such as tea, coffee, red wine and calcium.
+Decrease your concurrent intake of iron inhibitors – such as tea, coffee, red wine, dairy and calcium supplementation.
 Separate them from meals by 1 hour.

 Studies show that the probiotic Lactobacillus plantarum 299v can improve iron absorption by up to 50%.